15 Secret Walmart Shopping Hacks You Never Knew

 Take advantage of grocery pick-up.

 If you live near a Walmart offering free grocery pickups, your weekly shopping couldn't get easier.
 Filling up a digital cart and snagging sales online feels effortless, but if you don't want to deal with a potential delivery fee, this option is made for you.
 Opt to pick your goods up curbside for free and let the shopping get done for you.
 This hack guarantees to offer the best of both worlds, saving time and money.
-Especially now that Walmart Is Suspending This Delivery Service.
+Especially now that Walmart is getting rid of the in-store pickup towers.

 Ask for a markdown on unmarked items.